-That verse also said that we have to have an honest heart.
-"Honest" suggests a willingness to admit to the self that what one has always done has been glossed over, under a cloud of self-deception.
-At the very end of that sermon, we saw that those who turn from truth are drawn further and further into sin—or, what Paul calls a deluding energy.
-[II Thessalonians 2:11, KJV, "strong delusion."]
+That verse also said that we have to have an noble and good heart.
+This suggests a willingness to admit to the self that what one has always done has been glossed over, under a cloud of self-deception.
+At the very end of that sermon, we saw that those who turn from truth are drawn further and further into sin—or, what Paul calls a strong delusion.
+[II Thessalonians 2:11]

 We are going to go back to the verses that we ended that previous sermon on, because I want to tear them apart and expound on them a little more thoroughly than I did then.
-I really didn't do them justice the last time I spoke.
+I really did not do them justice the last time I spoke.

-Philippians 4:2 I beseech Euodias, and beseech Syntyche, that they be of the same mind in the Lord.
+Philippians 4:2 I implore Euodias and implore Syntyche to be of the same mind in the Lord.

-Philippians 4:5-9 Let your moderation be known unto all men.
+Philippians 4:5-9 Let your gentleness be known to all men.
 The Lord is at hand.
-Be careful for nothing; but in everything by prayer and supplication with thanksgiving let your requests be made known unto God.
-And the peace of God, which passes all understanding, shall keep your hearts and minds through Christ Jesus.
-Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things.
-Those things, which you have both learned, and received, and heard, and seen in me, do.
-And the God of peace shall be with you.
+Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.
+Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.
+The things which you learned and received and heard and seen in me, these do, and the God of peace will be with you.